List of Power Rangers Megaforce characters: Prince Vekar

 Prince Vekar is the older brother of Vrak, the eldest son of Emperor Mavro, and the primary fleet leader of the Armada.
-Unlike his brother, Vekar is stupid and foolish, using his emotions to get what he wants.
-Vekar is hot-headed, impulsive, narcissistic, egotistical, arrogant, and has anger management problems.
-Vekar is also childish, once demanding Damaras and Argus to stop being taller than him.
-Despite being more spoiled than Vrak, he shows clear resentment towards his brother for being Mavro's favorite son and allowed to take on special assignments for the Armada in secret.
+He is hot-headed, reckless, narcissistic, arrogant, deceptive, perfectionistic, and sadistic with anger management problems and little patience.
+He tends to overreact childishly, once demanding Damaras and Argus to stop being taller than him, and taking credit for other's accomplishments.
+Despite being more spoiled than Vrak, he shows clear jealousy towards his brother for being Mavro's favorite son and allowed to take on special assignments for the Armada in secret.
 He is rather incompetent and easily tricked.
-Vekar hates losing to the Rangers and he steals credit for others' accomplishments, something they don't argue with.
+He also has a vendetta on the Power Rangers for foiling his plans, humiliating him.
 In the episode, "All Hail Prince Vekar", he received the Armada Megazord from his father as a gift but later he is destroyed by the Ultimate Legendary Megazord.

 Prince Vekar is voiced by Stephen Butterworth in the TV series and by Sam Riegel in the video game adaptation.